Publications

 RS Vetter publications regarding medically important spiders

 Vetter, R. S. 2010.
-Myths based in science and medicine – how they initiate, propagate, and the role of peer-review research in dispelling them.
+Myths based in science and medicine – how they initiate, propagate, and the role of peer-review research in dispelling them. [invited review].
 Perspect.
 Agric.
 Veterin.
 Sci.
 Nutrition Natur.
-Resources [invited review] (in press as of June 2010)
+Resources 5, #041, 7 pp. *PDF

 Vetter, R. S. 2009.
 The distribution of the brown recluse spider in the southeastern quadrant of the United States in relation to loxoscelism diagnoses.
 Southern Med.
 J. 102: 518-522. *PDF